fbpx

 For dividends from shares issued after 1 July 2013 (fully paid in cash and held continuously):

-• 20% in the second fiscal year
+• 20% in the third fiscal year

 • Directors’ fees